superdesk/superdesk-core/docs/auth_server.rst

 Authentication Server
 =====================

-Superdesk provides an OAuth2 authentication server for the production API.
+Superdesk provides an OAuth2 authentication server for the `production API`_.
 The server is using the `Client Credentials Grant`_ with JWT access token.

 The endpoint used in Superdesk is ``/api/auth_server/token``.

 .. _Client Credentials Grant: https://tools.ietf.org/html/rfc6749#section-4.4
+.. _production API: production_api.html

 Overview
 --------